 What Is Plasma?

-mostly unrecognized, job.
-It carries these blood components throughout the body as
+carries the blood components throughout the body.

 Facts about plasma

-ushers the movement of all the elements of blood through the circulatory system.
+of the blood through your circulatory system.

-from burns, shock, trauma, and other medical emergencies.
+trauma, and other medical emergencies.

-conditions, such as autoimmune disorders and hemophilia.
+conditions.
+These include autoimmune disorders and hemophilia.
 People with these conditions

 organizations call plasma "the gift of life."